awslabs/mountpoint-s3/README.md

 ## To Do

-There's still a lot of stuff to be done.
+Most features of libfuse up to 3.10.3 are implemented.
 Feel free to contribute.
 See the [list of issues][issues] on GitHub and search the source files for comments containing "`TODO`" or "`FIXME`" to see what's still missing.

 ## Compatibility